Find the best mortgage rate in British Columbia

 In the wake of one of the steepest rate hiking cycles in Canadian history, with a total of 10 rate hikes carried out between March 2022 and July 2023, it comes as no surprise that borrowers and would-be homeowners across Canada are anxiously wondering whether the rest of 2024 will bring more relief.

 There appears to be room for some optimism in that department, at last.
-The Bank of Canada carried out the third policy rate cut in a row at its sixth announcement of the year on September 4 (after not having cut rates since March 2020), citing declining inflation in Canada and abroad as its main reason for doing so.
+The Bank of Canada carried out the fourth policy rate cut in a row at its seventh announcement of the year on October 2024 (after not having cut rates since March 2020), citing declining inflation in Canada as its main reason for doing so.

 Compare current mortgage rates across the Big 5 Banks and top Canadian lenders.
 Take 2 minutes to answer a few questions and discover the lowest rates available to you.